sheerun/rspec-gherkin/README.md

 end
 ```

-Turnip turns tags into RSpec metadata, so you can use RSpec's conditional
+RspecGherkin turns tags into RSpec metadata, so you can use RSpec's conditional
 include feature to include these steps only for those scenarios tagged the
 appropriate way.
 So even though the step is named the same, you can now use it
 in your feature files like so: